martianyi/babel-preset-webrtc/README.md

 # babel-preset-webrtc

-Babel preset for browsers support webrtc, namely Chrome 47+ and Firefox 49+.
+Babel preset for browsers support webrtc.
-Also this preset is intended to be using with rollup.
+Include es2015, 2016 and 2017 features.
+Intended to be using with rollup.

-`npm install --save babel-preset-webrtc`
+`npm install --save-dev babel-preset-webrtc`